Skip to content

 bash

-• POST, PUT, PATCH, DELETE routes: Only GET responses should be cached
+• POST, PUT, PATCH, DELETE routes -- only GET responses are cached

 python